cpske/programming1/objects/lab-polymorphism.md

 OrderItem item1 = new OrderItem(7, "Salad", 25.5, 2); // no discount
 printOrderItem(item1);

-// PizzaHut constantly has promotions...
+// SKE wants to compete with PizzaHut, so we have 2-for-1 promotion...
-Orderitem item1 = new TwoForOneItem(1, "Large Veg.
+Orderitem item2 = new TwoForOneItem(1, "Large Veg.
 Pizza", 399.00);
 // since its 2-for-1 lets buy more item2.addQuantity(3);
 printOrderItem(item2);

-// Add to order nad compute the total
+// Add to order and compute the total
 OrderItem[] myOrder = { item1, item2 };
 System.out.println("Order contains:");
 double total = 0.0;